Custom Sliding Interior Doors: Hardware Solutions Guide

 Heavy Door Requirements: Not Custom, Just Heavy-Duty

-We've seen plenty of heavy doors perform flawlessly on standard hardware when the weight is within spec — and just as many installers over-engineer their purchase when a standard kit would have done the job.
 The weight capacity rating matters far more than the brand or price point.
-A 150 lb solid wood door on a properly installed standard kit will outlast a 150 lb door on misapplied heavy-duty hardware every time.
+A door within spec on a properly installed standard kit will outlast a door pushed past spec on misapplied heavy-duty hardware.

 Weight Distribution Matters More Than Custom Design

-- Add mid-span support bracket for tracks over 10 feet
+• Add a mid-span support bracket for tracks over 10 feet

 Wall Configuration Challenges: Spacers and Ceiling Mounts

-Your wall has a bulkhead running exactly where the track needs to mount.
-Or there's crown molding.
-Or the wall studs are steel instead of wood.
-None of these require custom hardware.
+A bulkhead running where the track needs to mount, crown molding in the way, or steel studs instead of wood — none of these require custom hardware.
 They require alternative mounting approaches.

 Wall spacers handle the bulkhead and molding situations.
 We stock spacers from 1" to 6" depth that bridge the gap between the track and the actual wall surface.
 The spacers mount to studs, the track mounts to the spacers.
 You lose some door swing clearance, but you gain a working installation.

-Ceiling mount kits solve the problem wall entirely.
-The track attaches to ceiling joists instead of wall studs — ideal for modern construction where walls might be steel-framed or have complicated electrical runs.
+Ceiling mount kits solve the no-usable-wall problem entirely.
+The track attaches to ceiling joists instead of wall studs — useful for steel-framed walls, glass partitions, or complicated electrical runs where there's no clean stud line to mount into.
 You'll need adequate clearance between the top of your door and the ceiling for the hardware assembly to fit correctly; check the product page for the specific clearance requirement before ordering.

 When You Actually Need Custom Hardware